security-assignments/security-assignments.github.io/_tutorials/intro-to-gcp.md

   <div class='alert alert-info'><strong>Can't get to the pin-entry screen?</strong>Try a different web browser, such as Google Chrome.
   Also try disabling any browser extensions that may be interfering.</div>

-* If a screen asks you to select a session type, click "OK" to accept the default.

-  {% include lab-image.html image='default-session.png' %}

 * Next, if you are prompted to enter a password to create a "color managed device", type in the password `toor`, and click `authenticate`.

   {% include lab-image.html image='color-management.png' %}